Our Literature Study Guides provide insights and analysis of themes and characters and includes guidelines for writing your exam.

 fish found near the surface of the ocean

-movement of people in and out of a country
+movement of people within a country

 Many subjects require students to know work from the previous grades.
 Make sure your students are able to access the textbooks from previous years or a good reference book that contains the...